AxOS-project/docs/src/content/docs/desktops/sleex.md

 - A desktop clock, that can be moved, toggled and themed (dark or light) in the settings app.
 - A random quote at the bottom left, that can be toggled in the settings app.

+You can right click on the desktop to open the desktop menu, where there are multiple options:
+- Show desktop icons: shows or hides the icons on the desktop (from the `~/Desktop` folder or your equivalent xdg desktop directory).
+- Sleex settings: opens the settings app.
+- Open terminal: opens a terminal in the current desktop.
+- Logout: show the session logout menu.

 <video autoPlay muted loop playsInline controls>
   <source src="/docs/assets/sleex/desktop_clock.mp4" type="video/mp4" />
   Your browser is from 1998 and doesn't support video.